nsw42/wahoo-analysis/README.md

 Each of these three tables can be enabled with `-m` / `--report-interval-max-power`, `-a` / `--report-interval-avg-power`, `-w` / `--report-interval-power-readings` or disabled with the corresponding `-M`/`-A`/`-W`/`--no-report-(etc)` arguments.

-### Other arguments

-`--debug` might help you figure out why the automatic interval detection isn't working.

 ## Plotting charts